Where is his Nell?

 “I know.
 I’ll miss you too, luv.
 Live well.
 Get married.
 Think of me sometime.”

 She squeezed his hand harder.
-“I know, mate.”

 She calls out to the kids to come to meet uncle Aswin.
-All come running at once, thrusting their smiling faces at him: three boys and a girl, the youngest.
+All come running at once, thrusting their smiling faces towards him: three boys and a girl, the youngest.
 The handsome eldest boy is somehow different from the others.

 Aswin senior turns quickly to look at Nell.
 She looks back at him for a long moment with all the tenderness and love that he remembers.
 She still holds his hand and squeezes it tighter.

 “And this is Billy Junior, Doug and Susan, our baby!”